DKambich/MouseMaze/README.md

 Credit for the general structure of algorithms goes to Jamis Buck.
 The same algorithms written and implemented in Ruby can be found at: http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap

+Instructions on Usage:

+1. Open the included jar file or run the main method in Maze.java

+2. Use the menu bar to select options of the animation

+3. Speed alters how fast the maze generates

+4. Size alters how large of a maze is generated

+5. Style alters which algorithm is used to generate the maze

+6. Right clicking on the maze allows you to either pause the animation or reset the current generation

 Here are some general explanations of each algorithm

 Random Walkers: